lquvatexas/lquvatexas.github.io/index.md

 Before that, I studied biology and applied math at [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).
 I am from Sichuan, China.

 I work broadly in the areas of **LLM**, **VLM**, **Recommendation and Ranking**.
-Specifically, my research interests fall into: 1.RAG  2.MoE for LLM efficiency   3.Reasoning-Oriented Post-Training for Vision-Language Models
+Specifically, my research interests fall into: 1.RAG  2.On-Policy Self-Distillation for LLM   3.Reasoning-Oriented Post-Training for Vision-Language Models

 Currently, I am working with Meta Superintelligence Labs as a AI Research Scientist.